photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

 ### Verifying Your Configuration

-If you're having trouble getting the Vision service to work, a useful first step is to verify how PhotoPrism has loaded your `vision.yml` configuration.
+If you're having trouble, a useful first step is to verify how PhotoPrism has loaded your `vision.yml` configuration.
 You can do this with the `vision ls` command.

 Run the following command in a terminal from your main PhotoPrism directory: